 • Use coconut sugar for a refined sugar free chocolate cake and frosting!
 To do this, I pulse the coconut sugar in a mini food processor until it’s a powder.
 This takes about 2-3 minutes tops, and it fluffs up just like powdered sugar!
 It honestly makes for the ultimate Paleo chocolate zucchini cake.

-• You can make this a three tiered or a two tiered chocolate zucchini cake: If you go for a two tier cake, I recommend using two 8-inch cake or springform pans.
+• You can make this a three layered or a two layered chocolate zucchini cake instead of a sheet cake: If you go for a two tier cake, I recommend using two 8-inch cake or springform pans.

 Every single person who tried a slice (we have many people who come through this house- kids, adults, friends, extended family!) was shocked when I told them that this healthy chocolate zucchini cake was indeed vegan and gluten free!